 Extrinsic means that the problem comes from outside the body.
 For example, inadequate footwear may put extra pressure on the 5th metatarsal which may provoke pain and severe discomfort.

 The following list includes the causes of metatarsalgia:

 1. Anatomy of the foot: a high arch puts additional pressure on the metatarsals.
 As, well as having a second toe that is longer than the big toe, which causes extra pressure on the second metatarsal head.
 Hammertoe deformity, which is permanently bent at its middle joint and puts extra stress on the ball of the foot.

 2. Excess weight: due to the amount of weight on the forefront of the foot while walking, it puts extra strain on the metatarsals.

-3. Overuse and intense training: aside from improper fitting sneakers, the impact of long distance runners when the front of the foot absorbs majority of the impact, makes a candidate for metatarsal inflammation.
+3. Overuse and intense training: aside from improper fitting sneakers, the impact of long-distance runners when the front of the foot absorbs the majority of the impact, makes a candidate for metatarsal inflammation.

 4. Poorly fitting shoes: sneakers that lack support, high heels that force the weight to the front portion of the foot and boots, with a narrow toe box contribute to the metatarsal injury.

 5. Age: with time, the foot padding starts to thin, which lessens the shock to absorb the body weight’s daily load.